 Challenges: This approach does pose certain challenges.
 Due to the possible over-approximation, the identified output region can extensively deviate from the true output region, resulting in situations where this approach may not find a solution.
 Further, the types of specifications it allows is restricted to ones where the input regions are contiguous, and so not all specifications may be verified using this approach.

-Further reading: An introduction to abstraction-based verification of machine learning models (particularly neural networks) can be found here.
+Further reading: An introduction to abstraction-based verification of machine learning models (particularly neural networks) can be found on Neural network verification book.